Glossary

 - Credit-back — returning a consumed interview entitlement when a session fails through no fault of the user (e.g. avatar failure, abandoned session).

-Real-time platform
+Real-time technology

 - STT (speech-to-text) — real-time transcription of the candidate's spoken answers.